oduameh/node-course/docs/Instructions/automating.md

 :::

-**RTS** stands for runtime system, which is a software layer for Haskell programs that allows for the customization of things such as:
+**RTS** stands for runtime system—a Haskell software layer that allows customization of the following:
 - Memory management
 - Garbage collection
 - Concurrency and parallelism